Monday, August 5, 2024

 Kitchen in 2019

 To start with, the house next door got sold a little over a year back.
 The new owners wanted to carry out renovations as per their taste.
-Since one of the kitchen walls is shared, their over-the-top tile work had immediate repercussions in mine.
+Since one of the kitchen walls is shared, their over-the-top tile work had immediate repercussions in ours.
 The dampness caused one wall to peel through the year, barely six months after I had a patchwork paint job done for the peeling in 2022.

 Meanwhile the adjoining wall with a wooden cabinet fared worse.
 It suffered an acute termite infestation and the cabinet had to be discarded, leaving behind a marked wall.